Ahmedjellouli/MachineLearning/Gradient Descent/README.md

-# find the optimal model using the gradient descent algorithm
+# Find the optimal model using the gradient descent algorithm

 in this code we will take any dataset with one feature and one target and try to find their optimal linear model, and minimize the cost of this linear model using the gradient descent algorithm.